STARTING POINT: An idea

-- Residue Chemistry: Using the ADI, residue chemists at CVM set the tolerance for the drug, which is the level of chemical residues allowed to be in or on food products made from treated animals.
-Eating food that contains even the full amount of chemical residues allowed by the tolerance will not exceed the ADI.
+- Using the ADI, residue chemists at CVM set the tolerance for the drug, which is the level of drug residues allowed to be in or on food products made from treated animals.
+Eating food that contains even the full amount of drug residues allowed by the tolerance will not exceed the ADI.

-Based on the tolerance, the residue chemists set the withdrawal time.
-The withdrawal time is the time from when the animal was last treated with the drug to when the animal can be slaughtered for food or the animal’s milk can go to market.
-The withdrawal time allows for the drug (or parts of the drug) to get to levels in the animal’s body that are at or below the tolerance.
-If the withdrawal time is followed, food products made from the treated animal are safe for people to eat.
+- Based on the tolerance, the residue chemists set the withdrawal period.
+The withdrawal period is the time from when the animal was last treated with the drug to when the animal can be slaughtered for food or the animal’s milk can go to market.
+The withdrawal period allows for the drug (or parts of the drug) to get to levels in the animal’s body that are at or below the tolerance.
+If the withdrawal period is followed, food products made from the treated animal are safe for people to eat.

 - Microbial Food Safety: To determine if an antibiotic can be safely used in food-producing animals, CVM’s microbiologists first look at the drug’s ability to cause bacteria to become resistant.
 Second, the microbiologists look at the impact of that resistance on public health.

-- Regulatory Method: CVM’s scientists make sure appropriate and accurate testing methods were used by the drug sponsor in the human food safety studies.
+- Analytical Method: CVM’s scientists make sure the drug sponsor develops appropriate and accurate testing methods to measure drug residues in or on food products made from treated animals.

 - What ingredients will be used to make the drug;